Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 5. Happy Hours and Game Time Promotions

-So you might be wondering do happy hours really help increase sales.
-Check this out a study found that restaurants with happy hours generate 60.5% of their average weekly sales during happy hour.
+So you might be wondering if happy hours really help increase sales.
+Check this out: a study found that restaurants with happy hours generate 60.5% of their average weekly sales during happy hour.

 6. Something for the Kids

-When parents take the family out it sure would be nice to have a few moments of conversation that didn’t involve the entire family.
+When parents take the family out, it sure would be nice to have a few moments of conversation that didn’t involve the entire family.
 What makes that nearly impossible?
 Their children.
 Find ways that your restaurant can help entertain the kids.
-Some places have playgrounds.
-Other restaurants give out the standard crayons and coloring sheet.
+Some places have playgrounds, while other restaurants give out the standard crayons and coloring sheets.
 Is there something creative you can offer to keep the kids happy without being on their electronics the entire time they’re at the restaurant?
 Pizza shops can offer to let kids play with a ball of dough.
 How about puzzles?

-When word gets out that you help with keeping the kids happy (because you posted about it a lot on your social media accounts), your restaurant is more likely to become a destination for families.
+When word gets out that you help keep the kids happy (because you post about it a lot on your social media accounts), your restaurant is more likely to become a go-to destination for families.
 To further draw in families, you can offer a special on a specific (slower) night of the week.
 That will boost sales on what would have otherwise been a lighter profit day.

 Local Foodies Page on Facebook - Katy, Texas Image Local Foodies Page on Facebook - Austin, Texas Image